Updated on: 2/15/2019

 Contact A Car Accident Attorney Today

-Attorney Chris Davis and the legal team at Davis Law Group, P.S., will investigate to determine who is at fault if you are harmed in an accident caused by a rolling tire or wheel separation.
+Attorney Chris Davis and the legal team at Davis Law Group, P.S., will investigate to determine who is at fault if you are harmed in a car accident caused by a rolling tire or wheel separation.
 We will work closely with experts to help reach a settlement or recover in court.
-Davis Law Group, based in Seattle, handles cases across Washington state.
+Davis Law Group is based in Seattle and handles personal injury cases across Washington state.

 Do not hesitate to contact our firm for a free case evaluation.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started.